n00b87/TheoraPlay-Tremor/README.md

 # TheoraPlay-Tremor
-Ryan Gordon's TheoraPlay library with tremor fixed point decoder
+This is a fork of the TheoraPlay library that uses tremor instead of libvorbis.